 2. Is video important?

-It also helps that LinkedIn set it up just like Facebook where you simply scroll and the videos start playing.
+It also helps that LinkedIn set it up just like Facebook, where you scroll, and the videos start playing.

 3. Tell a Story

-When he sees your compelling post about that thing that happened to you last year and how you grew from it he reads the entire thing, clicks on your personal page, checks out the company you work for, and clicks connect.
+When he sees your compelling post about that thing that happened to you last year and how you grew from it, he reads the entire thing, clicks on your page, checks out the company you work for, and clicks connect.